About Emporia

 Frequently Asked Questions

-Fingerprinting services for Emporia, Virginia residents are available through the local police department and authorized third-party providers in the local county.
+Fingerprinting services for Emporia, Virginia residents are available through local police (where present) and authorized third-party providers in Greensville County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Emporia Police Department or the local county Sheriff's Office for scheduling, fees, and required documentation.
-The Virginia Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Greensville County Sheriff's Office or Greensville County Sheriff's Office for scheduling, fees, and required documentation.
+The Virginia Attorney General or state police may also process fingerprint-based background checks.

-Property records for Emporia, Virginia are maintained by the Greensville County Assessor's Office and the Greensville County Clerk and Recorder.
+Property records for Emporia, Virginia are maintained by the Greensville Commissioner of the Revenue's Office and the Greensville County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Greensville County, including parcels in Emporia.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Greensville County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Greensville County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Greensville County offices at the county courthouse.
 The Greensville County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Emporia, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Greensville County Clerk's office issues marriage licenses and maintains marriage records for Greensville County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.